AshleyN224/KivyPong/README.md

 ## FAQ

 ## Support
-This code was developing following a tutorial by Kivy.
+This code was developed following a tutorial by Kivy.
 Refer to the following link for more support: https://kivy.org/doc/stable/tutorials/pong.html

 ## License